 The Share Program reserves the right to remove Partners from the Program if the above requirements are not consistently met.

-If your organization is interested in being a member of the Share Program, please email us.
+If your organization has questions about being a member of the Share Program, please email us.